 “The Brown Babe’s Burden” is now out in Hypatia: A Journal of Feminist Philosophy.

-The article “Pragmatist Transcendence in Rorty’s Metaphilosophy”, co-authored with Nicholas Smith, will appear in Analyse & Kritik’s special issue on Richard Rorty.
+“Pragmatist Transcendence in Rorty’s Metaphilosophy”, co-authored with Nicholas Smith, is now published in Analyse & Kritik.

-My paper “‘The Law of the Land has God’s Anointing — Rorty on Language, Religion, and Politics” will appear in Pragmatism Today‘s special issue on Rorty and American Politics.
+“‘The Law of the Land has God’s Anointing — Rorty on Language, Religion, and Politics” is now out!
+Check out Pragmatism Today‘s special issue on Rorty and American Politics.